scholacantorum/public-site/concerts/peace/index.md

 Ring in the holidays with music and sing-alongs from many faiths and traditions.
 Special guests join Schola with familiar and new favorites.
 Celebrate the holiday season and prepare for the new year!

+Sponsored by Joan & David Skurnick and Carrielynn & David Haedtler.